alchemycodelab/alchemy-student-projects/August-2021-Cohort/August-2021-Final-Projects.md

-# Alchemy Class Projects - Fall 2019 Cohort
+# Alchemy Class Projects - August 2021 Cohort

 ##  Final Projects

-Fourth and final team projects made in a 9-day sprint, from concept through delivery.
+Fourth and final team projects made in a 10-day sprint, from concept through delivery.
 These students have finished more than 800 hours of our professional software development training and learned how to harness Full Stack JavaScript capabilities using React, Node, Express, and PostgreSQL, all while working on fully remote teams.

 ## NoshBook
 > Description